localstack/localstack-blog.github.io/content/2023-09-07-making-connecting-to-localstack-easier/index.md

 Our aim with the networking improvements was to make the default configuration by default.
 Despite this, it might be the case that additional customisation is required.
+For example, some users cannot configure their application Docker containers, or they wish to change the port LocalStack binds to.
 For those users who require additional customisation, we provide two approaches:

 * "functional" configuration, and